Pineapple Quesitos - Puerto Rican Cheese Puff Pastry

-Quesitos, is a Puerto Rico Cheese Puff Pastry which can be found in every bakery in the region.
-It is a very simple recipe made with puff pastry sheets, mildly sweetened cream cheese and sometimes have fruits added in them.
-They are amazingly easy to make with just few ingredients and I find the store bought puff pastry sheets a big blessing.
+Quesitos is a Puerto Rican cheese Puff Pastry which can be found in every bakery in the region.
+It is a very simple recipe made with puff pastry sheets, mildly sweetened cream cheese, and sometimes fruits added to them.

-I saw that Guava paste and cream cheese filled quesitos are quite popular in the region and that is when I read that we can use any tropical fruit that can hold up to baking.
-Pineapples are something my kids love and I always have Dole pineapples in hand.
-This Pineapple Quesitos, is a best recipe to use fresh pineapples if you have or you could use the pineapple chunks in cans like I did.
+These Pineapple Quesitos are the best recipe to use fresh pineapples, if you have or you could use the pineapple chunks in cans like I did.
 One of the favorite fruits to take as a snack to school is pineapples in my house and it is not possible to have fresh pineapples available all the time.
-Recently I have started buying the Dole 4 pack pineapple chunks in its own juice hat comes in cute little plastic jars at Sam's club.
-This way I always have the boys favorite fruit available for them to enjoy.

-I further chopped the fruit into smaller pieces and sautéed them in butter and brown sugar to give it a caramelized flavor. the fruits went on top of the mildly sweetened cream cheese and then baked until the pastries are golden brown.
-The Quesitos are mildly sweet and if preferred can be dusted with some powdered sugar before serving.
+I further chopped the fruit into smaller pieces and sautéed them in butter and brown sugar to give it a caramelized flavor.
+The fruits went on top of the mildly sweetened cream cheese and then baked until the pastries were golden brown.

-I had made this right before the boys came home from school and they really enjoyed it as an after school snack.
 My youngest thought that I had apples inside the Quesitos and that gave me an idea to try that next time.
-When using apples, I might use a little bit more spices to give it an apple pie flavor.
+When using apples, I might use a little bit more spice to give it an apple pie flavor.

-My other bakes in the A – Z Baking around the World Marathon –
+My other bakes in the A-Z Baking around the World Marathon -

 A for Almond cookies from China